katiewinter017/Winter-Portfolio/CritiquebyDesign.md

 ## Step 1: Chosen Visualization

 For this assignment, I found a data visualization from NASA Earth Science in the artice, [Current State of Sea Ice Cover](/https://earth.gsfc.nasa.gov/cryo/data/current-state-sea-ice-cover)
 I also found the related data for this visualization on the site [here](/https://masie_web.apps.nsidc.org/pub/DATASETS/NOAA/G02135/seaice_analysis/) From that list of data, I selected the Sea Ice Index Monthly Data by Year which matched the visualization.
+This data shows how over time, both ice extent and the ice area of the Northern and Southern hemispheres are drastically decreasing.
+The data is brokent up by year and by month, ranging from 1979 to 2021.

 ![image](/DataVis.png)